 Perfect For: Couples who want a semi-private romantic garden ceremony.

 Tucked inside a Civil War-era fort, the Key West Garden Club at West Martello Tower is stacked with tropical plants and foliage.
 It’s easy to miss as you’re exploring Key West, which makes it one of the best options for a more private ceremony.
 The garden has tons of different pockets which make it even more perfect for intimate ceremonies.
+If you’re eloping without any guests, your ceremony will be during hours so there might be some visitors around.

 Best Post-Activities: Exploring the garden, heading to Duval, grabbing cocktails or the Duval Bar crawl, or booking another adventure activity.